Nick8Sk/trello-full-backup/README.rst

       -i, --incremental     Backup in an already existing folder incrementally -t, --tokenize        Tokenize the names for folders and files.
 Useful for scripts
+      -s, --symlinks        Create name-based symlinks that point to these tokens (on OSes that accept symlinks), which are reset on each backup to reflect the current board/list/cards structures and names.
       -B, --closed-boards   Backup closed board
       -L, --archived-lists  Backup archived lists
       -C, --archived-cards  Backup archived cards